-- Athletes can view their SPT access information in AMS. - Accessible on any computer, tablet or mobile device. - Athletes can monitor their scores and ranking when compared against other athletes on their team, conference and nation. - Athletes can share SPT results via social media so friends and family can monitor their favorite clay target league athlete. - Scores and rankings are updated after weekly event results have been posted on the website.
+- Athletes can view their SPT access information in AMS. - Athletes can monitor their scores and ranking when compared against other athletes on their team, their conference and the League. - Scores and rankings are updated after weekly event results have been posted on the website.